Why is 'bite resistant clothing' so important?

-In order for me to explain why we believe bite resistant clothing is of such relevance and importance to the personal safety of mental health care professionals, please allow me to tell you the following story:
+In order for me to explain why we believe bite resistant clothing is of such relevance and importance, especially to the personal safety of mental health care professionals, please allow me to tell you the following story:

 It's a Thursday night in a psychiatric unit in Melbourne and Jessica Anderson is being bitten by one of her patients.
 The woman has latched onto her forearm with her top and bottom teeth and is pulling as hard as she can.